 The writers behind this newsletter.

 Fashion journalist & brand strategist based in Berlin.
-Writing about fashion and getting dressed as culture – not just clothes.
+Writing about fashion, styling, and the thinking behind what we wear.

 You can find recent issues that have been published by New Slang on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.